 If you find an animal (not a flying-fox, a bat, a macropod, wombat or reptile) that is showing signs of heat stress but is conscious and appears otherwise uninjured please read the advice below as you may be able to help the animal

-- Place sticks or a stone in the containers to allow smaller animals that fall in, a way out.
+- Placing sticks or a stone in the containers to allow smaller animals that fall in, a way out.

-- Provide shade with a garden umbrella or other cover over distressed animals
+- Providing shade with a garden umbrella or other cover over distressed animals.

 - If you have found an animal in distress you can offer it a shallow dish of water to drink from.
 If it is too weak you can use an eyedropper to gently put a few drops on its lips or beak.
 Squirting water can choke animals.